Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-03-Configure-Message-Encryption.md

 ### Task 1 – Create a Mail Flow Encryption Rule using the Exchange admin center

-In this task, you will create an encryption rule for messages inside your Exchange Online environment by using the Exchange admin center.
+In this task, you will create  Mail Flow Encryption Rule within the Exchange admin center to secure messages within the Exchange Online environment.
+The objective is to establish a rule that encrypts emails under specific conditions, contributing to enhanced data security.

 1. In the **Edge** browse